Spinach Salad with Burrata

 Instructions

-• Place a ball of mozzarella atop each portion of salad.
+• Place a ball of burrata on top each portion of salad.
 Distribute the red pepper slices over each salad if desired.
 Let each person slice into their ball of burrata.

 Notes